Getting Started

 - Charts - Visualizations of the data.

-You can also access this page for viewing and editing a specific part of the app from the app preview on the App Summary page:
+You can also open a component from the app preview on the App Summary page:

-Prompt
+Editable Prompt

-The prompt is a high-level description of this specific part of the app.
+The editable prompt is a high-level description of this specific part of the app.
 Updates to the prompt regenerate the app and update the preview.

 Preview